Find similar products:

 ▼This medicine is subject to additional monitoring.
 This will allow quick identification of new safety information.
 You can help by reporting any side effects you may get.
 See the end of section 4 for how to report side effects.

-Do not stop taking Sodium Valproate Injection unless your doctor tells you to as your condition may become worse.
+Do not stop taking Sodium Valproate Injection unless your specialist tells you to as your condition may become worse.

-If you are a parent or caregiver of a female child treated with Sodium Valproate Injection, you must also read section 2 of this leaflet carefully and contact your child’s doctor once they experience their first period.
+If you are a parent or caregiver of a female child treated with Sodium Valproate Injection, you must also read section 2 of this leaflet carefully and contact your child’s doctor or nurse once they experience their first period

 1. What Sodium Valproate Injection is and what it is used for